chargio/postgresql-vagrant/README.md

 # postgresql-vagrant

-A Vagrant file to create an environment with postgresql and memcached, to avoid installing them in the system.
+A Vagrant file to create an environment with postgresql, to avoid installing anything in the system.
-It creates a fedora Image, updates it, configures it, and installs and configures memcached and postgresql with users.
+It creates a CentOS Image, updates it, configures it, and installs and configures postgresql with users defined in a playbook.

 # Instructions